 I’ve tried a lot of other high gaiters over the years, but never found one that could prevent my calves from sweating profusely and soaking my socks.
 That is until I bought a pair of the Sea-to-Summit Alpine eVent Gaiters reviewed here.
 While breathability is one of the key reasons I’ve switched to these gaiters, I really like the fact that the underfoot strap is replaceable.
 I bought these Alpine gaiters on a whim, to try something different than my last pair of OR Crocodiles, which are deteriorating after a few years of use, and I’ve been very pleasantly surprised.
 Highly Recommended!

 Disclosure: The author purchased these gaiters.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.